How to Navigate Pre-K in Madison County Schools

 As the mom to 4 year old twins, I’ve been pondering Pre-K for a few years now.
 I knew our daycare offered it, but I’d also heard rumblings about a “lottery”, something else about “peer models”, and warnings that we should be on the lookout for the magnet applications if we were interested in those schools because those ran on a different schedule.

 With our boys set to be the magic “4 years old on or before September 1st, I started hitting up websites looking for some additional information.
 I was searching for the basic stuff — when would applications open, when were they due — and quickly realized nothing was simple.
 After much digging, and a few phone calls, I finally mapped out the Pre-K options for Madison County.
 And, because like any good engineer, I think better with a good spreadsheet, and put together some easy printables for you with all the info you need to start investigating your options by district.

 But before we get to those….first let’s do a quick overview of what is out there.

 Pre-K Options in Huntsville & Madison County

-Basically, if you live in Madison County, you have three options for Pre-K. You can go through your local school district (to the school you are zoned for), through a private daycare, or through Head Start.
+Basically, if you live in Madison County, you have three options for Pre-K. You can go through your Madison County School District (to the school you are zoned for), through a private daycare, or through Head Start.
 Sounds simple enough, right?
 Except this is where it gets confusing.

 Each of the various physical locations can have multiple different “Pre-K” programs.